 No regulation requires the registration of transfers of data.

-Transfers of personal data (any kind of information, including full name, address and identification number) to countries or international organisations that afford adequate levels of protection does not require notification or consent.
+Transfers of personal data (any kind of information, including full name, address and identification number) to countries or international organisations that afford adequate levels of protection does not require notification or the specific consent for the transfer (other than the regular consent that may be required for the processing itself).
 The transfer of an employee's personal data to other countries or international organisations that do not afford adequate levels of protection is, in principle, prohibited, unless the employee consents to the transfer, or the employer and the foreign third party agree, in writing, with terms and conditions for the transfer set forth by the Data Protection Agency.
 Also, if a company follows the Guidelines for Binding Corporate Rules issued by the Data Protection Agency, international transfers of personal data to companies of the same economic group in countries that do not afford adequate levels of protection are allowed.

 iii Sensitive data

 Sensitive data can be collected only when there are reasons of general interest provided by law; however, no person is obliged to provide this type of information.
 Sensitive data is, among other things, personal data relating to an individual's ethnic or racial origin, political opinions, religious, philosophical or moral beliefs, trade union registrations, sexuality, and health or medical background.

 It is not unlawful to conduct background, credit or criminal record checks.
 However, the prospective employer should carry out these checks discreetly, out of respect for the candidate, and in a non-discriminatory manner.
 Employers are prohibited from making enquiries about a candidate's religious or political beliefs, union membership, or information relating to his or her private life.